debops/debops/README.md

 [![test-suite](http://img.shields.io/badge/test--suite-ansible--contrib--etckeeper-blue.svg?style=flat)](https://github.com/debops/test-suite/tree/master/ansible-contrib-etckeeper/)

-[etckeeper] makes it easy to put `/etc` under version control by hooking into the package management systems and automatically committing changes.
+`debops.contrib-etckeeper` will install [etckeeper][] which puts `/etc` under version control.
+To do this it hooks into the package management and from now on automatically commit changes to a local git repository under `/etc/.git`.

 This makes it easy to see which changes are applied on a specific host and quickly revert them, if something breaks.

 ### Credits
 This role was influenced by [groover.etckeeper](https://github.com/silpion/ansible-etckeeper)